-Blokzijl [39] and Koning [40] of the Tribler Lab and the Delft University of Technology did earlier work regarding a CBDC, named Eurotoken, that the EU could use.
+Blokzijl [37] and Koning [38] of the Tribler Lab 1 and the Delft University of Technology did earlier work regarding a CBDC for the ECB, named Eurotoken.
 This work was done in collaboration with the Nederlandsche Bank.
 This thesis serves as a continuation of their research.